hanabi/hanabi.github.io/docs/level_11.md

 ## General Principles

+### Context

+- If you are reading this section, you are presumably a more-experienced Hanabi player who has the fundamentals down.
+So, now is a good time to clear up a potential misconception that you may have about the Hyphen-ated conventions.
+- Up until now, you may have the impression that the group has a lot of conventions, and that if you just memorize all of the conventions, you will become a really good Hanabi player.
+Or, you may have the impression that the conventions are like laws and that you must always follow them.
+Neither of these things are true.
+- *Context* is defined as all of the meta-information about the game state.
+In intermediate and expert games, when determining what a clue means, players must **always** take into account the full context of the game.
+This means that figuring out what a clue means is never truly as easy as following one of the flowcharts listed on the website.
+- When writing the strategy documentation, it would be distracting to constantly write the word "probably" and to constantly write "this may not apply in all situations" all over the place.
+For advanced players, this is obvious - Hanabi is complicated enough such that every convention is meant to be broken if the particular situation demands it.
+- Thus, players need to read the reference documentation with **a grain of salt**, especially when it says the word "always".
+Even though this website outlines the "correct" thing to do in a lot of situations, these are not hard and fast rules.
+Rather, they are intended to show the "default" or "common" case.
+Memorizing the default cases is really helpful, for intermediate and advanced players alike.
+But players have to always remember to keep their brain fully engaged on the particular situation.

 ### Cluing 1's in the Early Game

 - As outlined in the [level 3 strategy section](level_3.md#tempo), Hanabi is about balancing *Efficiency* and *Tempo*.